 6. POCITELJ – MIDDLE AGE VILLAGE

-Another interesting city is Počitelj, a medieval walled village perched on a mountain side.
+Another of the best cities in Bosnia is Počitelj, a medieval walled village perched on a mountain side.
 What makes it unique is the picturesque mix of Ottoman and medieval architecture.

 While it’s easy to miss or just drive by, I say you should make the effort.
 And UNESCO seems to agree, because they’ve placed Počitelj on their tentative list.